 Canadian pharmaceutical company Apotex is back in the news.
 According to the FDA’s weekly enforcement report, the company is voluntarily recalling approximately 35,000 packages and bottles of olanzapine, a scheduled III narcotic drug.
-The FDA report says the reason for the recall is “subpotent drug.”
+The FDA report [no longer available] says the reason for the recall is “subpotent drug.”

 The recall comes on the heels of several other recent FDA problems.
 In 2009, the company was reportedly the subject of an FDA important ban.
 After two years, the company was allowed to resume importation of drugs into the United States.
 Then in 2013, the company was again on the hot seat after the FDA found two of its Canadian plants had possible air contamination hazards.
 The company was also criticized for releasing some products even after parts of a batch failed testing.